nkrishx/zendesk_ticket_view/README.md

 ### Usage
+* Clone the repo.
+* Create a virtual environment on your machine and activate it.
+* pip install the dependencies via the requirments.txt provided.
+* change directory to path conatining manage.py file and run the local development server using the command python manage.py runserver.
+* Type http://127.0.0.1:8000 in your browser to visit the homepage.
 * Click the home button on the side bar menu to return to this home page.
 * Click on the List Tickets button to retrieve all tickets.
 * Use Page navigator to navigate between pages at the bottom.